shavitush/bhoptimer/README.md

 - [x] Make a submenu per style, for aesthetics.
 - [x] [rankings] Points implementation.
 - [x] Make MVP count the amount of WRs the player has. (with cvar)
+- [x] Generate mapsdone points on the fly.
+- [ ] Add map rank to mapsdone.
+- [ ] Rework on points sorting and Show weighting percentages.

 Miscellaneous
 --